-Back in Seattle, Andrew Jay, a former Audubon Center director and nonprofit entrepreneur, thinks it's far past time to take advantage of the low facility costs of outdoorbased programs and open them up to a broader range of families.
+Back in Seattle, Andrew Jay, a former Audubon Center director and non-profit entrepreneur, thinks it's far past time to take advantage of the low facility costs of outdoor-based programs and open them up to a broader range of families.
 He is planning to open nine outdoor schools based in Seattle City Parks in the next two years.

-"A city park is the most democratic space" for a school, Mr. Jay said.
+"A city park is the most democratic space" for a school, Jay said.
 "The nature part is amazing.
 But what hooked me was making it available to all."

-Mr. Jay got the official go-ahead to operate his schools on city land from the parks department in October, and now he's trying to get approval from the city's education department to qualify for funding as a local public preschool program.
+Jay got the official go-ahead to operate his schools on city land from the parks department in October and now he's trying to get approval from the city's education department to qualify for funding as a local public preschool program.

-Back at Fiddleheads, several children huddled around Stelyn, who was holding a treasure.
-With her blond hair trailing to the edge of her bright yellow rain jacket, she held out a "nothing berry" for all to see.
+In the meantime there is Fiddleheads, where several children were huddled around Stelyn, who was holding a treasure.
+With her blonde hair trailing to the edge of her bright yellow rain jacket, she held out a "nothing berry" for all to see.

-"I want to see the inside," 4-year-old Rowan Wessels said.
+"I want to see the inside," said Rowan Wessels, 4.

-$\hbox{''O.K., but don't break it any more than that," Stelyn said, pointing at a nick somebody had made with a rock.}\\$
+"OK, but don't break it any more than that," Stelyn said, pointing at a nick somebody had made with a rock.